Witness Interviews in Internal Investigations: The UK Perspective

 Employers also need to be wary of consistency.
 Where two employees have committed misconduct, allowing one employee to remain and dismissing another would support an unfair dismissal claim that the dismissed employee may bring.
 The employer would need to justify the difference in treatment, which may be easier to do when an employee has left under the terms of a settlement agreement.

-An employee may also seek to claim privilege against self-incrimination and refuse to answer questions on that basis, particularly where he or she is advised by independent counsel.
+An employee may also seek to claim privilege against self-incrimination and refuse to answer questions on that basis, particularly where he or she is advised by an independent legal adviser.
 While there may be clear advantages to this approach from a criminal or regulatory perspective, this in itself would not provide a defence against dismissal.
 An employer could reach a decision to dismiss on the basis of the information that it had at that time.
 Though it cannot compel employees to answer questions, their failure to do so could be deemed to be unco-operative and in breach of the terms and conditions of employment, resulting in further grounds for disciplinary action.
-A dismissal for gross misconduct can still be fair in circumstances where a decision has been made not to prosecute, or where the employee has been acquitted of criminal charges for the same offence.
-Acts that could constitute gross misconduct are broader than criminal offences and the requirement that gross misconduct be ‘fair’ is lower than the criminal standard of proof.
+A dismissal for gross misconduct can still be fair in circumstances where a decision has been made not to prosecute, or where the employee has been acquitted of criminal charges for the same offence.81 Acts that could constitute gross misconduct are broader than criminal offences and the requirement that gross misconduct be ‘fair’ is lower than the criminal standard of proof.82

 In addition to employment considerations, it is always possible for an employer to agree not to pursue civil claims against an employee in return for information being provided.
 However, as set out above, this should generally not be offered until the full facts have been established.